No-fuss Higher Education finance FAQs!

 A Maintenance Loan helps towards your living costs, covering outgoings such as rent, food, books, travel, and other expenses.
 It is determined by your household income, where you’ll be living while studying and where in the UK you normally live.
 The more your household income is (from parents’ wages, benefits or a partner’s income) the less Maintenance Loan you will be entitled to.

-The maximum amount you can get depends on where you live.
-The maximum Maintenance Loan available for 2024/2025 is up to £8,610 if you’re living with your parents, and up to £10,227 if you’re living away from your parents, outside London.
+The maximum amount available for students in 25/26 is up to £8,877 if you’re living with parents and up to £10,544 if you are living away from your parents (outside London).

 Students who receive State Benefits and are entitled to get the means-tested element of funding may be eligible for an increased amount of Maintenance Loan.
 If eligible, their Maintenance Loan will be made up of the Maintenance element and the Special Support element.